02 Jul RECORD BREAKING BREEDING SEASON

 Pouch checks have revealed 69 Tasmanian Devil joeys born in 2019 – an incredible 44% increase from 2018.

 The wild population of Tasmanian Devils has decreased by 90% since 1996, with the iconic Australian animal facing extinction due to the contagious Devil Facial Tumour Disease.

 Aussie Ark was founded in 2011 with the mission to save the Tasmanian devil from extinction with today’s milestone giving the team a big reason to celebrate.

-“The Aussie Ark team has been working hard all year to ensure the health and wellbeing of our devils, and we are over the moon with excitement at 69 joeys – our best ever breeding season,” Aussie Ark President Tim Faulkner said.
+“The Aussie Ark team has been working hard all year to ensure the health and wellbeing of our devils, and we are over the moon with excitement at 69 joeys – our best ever breeding season yet,” Aussie Ark President Tim Faulkner said.

 “These joeys have the weight of their species on them as insurance populations, meaning that if Tasmanian devils in the wild do go extinct, we won’t lose these animals forever.”